rexco/tri/README.md

 _____ IEC98:1964 (unweighted / A-curve) ________

-Deprecated measurement method: Most turntables were designed during the time period when this standard was valid.
-If one wants to check, if a turntable designed before 1964 conforms to the manufacturers specifications, use this setting.
+Deprecated measurement method.
+Most turntables were designed during the time period when this standard was valid.
+If one wants to check, if a turntable designed before 1987 conforms to the manufacturers specifications, use this setting.

 FREQUENCY weighting - turnover frequencies 10Hz (low-pass roll-off 6dB/oct) and 315Hz (high-pass roll-off of 12dB/oct)